Step-by-step Getting Started for Study Abroad

 - Consider your minor, concentration, and theme.
 Knowing what discipline you wants to study will help determine the program and what courses are offered for your minor, major, or just for pure fun!

-- Once you’ve completed the steps above, you are ready to meet with David Dearden, Study Abroad Academic Advisor for the School of Business.
+- Once you’ve completed the steps above, you are ready to meet with Stephanie Loscalzo, Study Abroad Academic Advisor for the School of Business.
 Call 802-656-4015 to schedule your first meeting.

 Some Important Information, Recommendations and Considerations